-Canada’s generational system is broken, because we’re not living up to the principles of generational fairness.
+Canada's generational system has broken down, because for decades, we've been failing to live up to the principles of generational fairness.

 We’re Failing to be Good Stewards